zmathew/django-linguo/README.rst

 The template output and field names for the form will be the same regardless of the language you are operating in.

-When saving the form, it will automatically save the form data to the fields in the current active language.
+When saving the form, it will automatically save the form data to the fields in the **current active language**.
 ::

     translation.activate('fr') # Activate French